brayangr/ansible/README.md

 ## Usage

-For now there is only playbook for install rvm, you can use it with the following command
+For now there is only one playbook for install rvm, you can use it with the following command
 ```bash
 ansible-playbook playbooks/rvm.yml -i inventory
 ```